Wireless Geolocation (HTML 5 Geolocation API) vs. IP Geolocation

 - Filter access from countries you do not do business with

 As you can see, the location detected for the HTML 5 Geolocation API could be more accurate when it is actually able to detect your location.
 Currently, it may not be able to detect all locations yet and not all browsers at present support this Geolocation API.

-On the other hand, the traditional method of Geolocation which check your IP address is less intrusive at the cost of being less accurate when it comes to dynamic IP addresses.
+On the other hand, the traditional method of Geolocation which checks your IP address is less intrusive at the cost of being less accurate when it comes to dynamic IP addresses.